Lawton, Oklahoma, Alcohol and Drug Addiction Information

 Our program provides people with positive circumstances to increase their chances for a successful recovery.
 The vast majority of students entering our program, around (80%), are from out of state or from other countries.

-Narconon Riverbend helps END addiction and alcoholism FOR GOOD.
+Narconon New Life Retreat helps END addiction and alcoholism FOR GOOD.

-Narconon Riverbend produces graduates who are DRUG FREE AND CONTRIBUTING MEMBERS OF SOCIETY.
-Narconon Riverbend has a success rate in excess of 70%, as compared to 15-20% for more traditional treatments.
-Narconon Riverbend is a long-term treatment facility, something that is more and more vital in fully handling the onslaught of newer and more potent substances, including a dramatic increase in prescription drug abuse.
+Narconon New Life Retreat is a long-term treatment facility, something that is more and more vital in fully handling the onslaught of newer and more potent substances, including a dramatic increase in prescription drug abuse.
+The majority of our graduates go on to become drug free productive members of society in comparison to the 15-20% of traditional treatment graduates.

 The Narconon program steps are entirely drug-free; that is, the Narconon drug rehab program does not use drugs or medications to solve the problems caused by drugs, but does use nutrition and nutritional supplements as an important component of its delivery.
 Thus the program is neither a psychiatric nor medical, but a social education model of rehabilitation.